mthomason12/spec128-bank-switching/README.md

 Using C, compiled with Z88DK with -clib=sdcc_iy
 Tested using ZEsarUX v.X (24/09/2023) set to Sinclair ZX Spectrum+ 128k

+It should run fine on a +2.
+The +2A/+3 differ slightly in which banks are contended, but as long as you're not doing anything timing-critical it should work on those too.

 This doesn't use any neat compiler tricks like the classic lib does with __banked, but instead does the bank switching manually where you can see it.

 This does mean that you can't currently call a function in one bank from a function in another bank.
 Everything has to go through the program code in the main memory segment (&6000-&BFFF).
 As that's where the banking functions are actually put, it should be fine, but passing pointers around between banked segments will fail if they're at &C000 or above.